deitch/subscriber/README.md

 app.listen(3000);
 ````

-Personally, I would always recommend your security authorization package come *before* subscriber.
+Personally, I would always recommend your security authorization package, e.g. [cansecurity](http://github.com/deitch/cansecurity), come *before* subscriber.
 You are better off preventing someone from doing something they would *never* be allowed to do before bothering to check their plan.

 ### Getting started